 With most of these gym mistakes, you are at best wasting your time, and at most putting your body at risk.

-Now, go forth and conquer!
+Pick up your copy today, go forth and conquer!

 Are you making any of the mistakes listed above?